superisuer/lyntr-in-popup-firefox/README.md

 # Lyntr in Popup for Firefox
-This extension allows you to open x in a pop-up window. **background.js** bypasses X-Frame-Options.
+This extension allows you to open lyntr.jnnj.xyz in a pop-up window. **background.js** bypasses X-Frame-Options.
 ![Preview](preview.png)